-According to the International Diabetes Federation (IDF), there are approximately 463 million people worldwide with diabetes, and nearly 10% of these individuals have T1D (insulin-dependent) diabetes where the cells in the pancreas that control blood sugar levels through release of insulin have stopped functioning or have died allowing blood sugar levels to rise resulting in short and long term effects of the disease.
-The primary treatment for subjects with T1D is insulin injections by needle or insulin pump.
-The life of a patient with diabetes is consumed with the constant attempt to control blood sugar levels to minimize both the acute effects of hypoglycemia and severe long-term effects of diabetes, which include heart and kidney disease, blindness, and amputations.
-There is a critical need to improve the treatment of diabetic patients and to improve the quality of life of these individuals.
-Sernova believes the Cell Pouch System may provide a significant improvement in the quality of life of patients as well as an improvement in the potential efficacy and reduction of diabetes-related side effects in these patients relative to the current standard of care of insulin by needle injection or pump.
-The goal of the cell therapy approach for T1D is to replace the insulin-producing cells of diabetic patients that have been lost from the pancreas and transplanting them into a retrievable device to produce insulin and other regulatory hormones to improve the quality of life of patients with the ultimate goal to return patient's blood sugar status to a healthy state.
-Our goal is to provide patients with T1D with improvement in control of their diabetes and ultimately a 'functional cure' to this disease.
+According to the International Diabetes Federation (IDF), there are approximately 463 million people worldwide with diabetes, and nearly 10% of these individuals have T1D (insulin-dependent) diabetes where the cells in the pancreas that control blood sugar levels through release of insulin have stopped functioning or have died allowing blood sugar levels to rise resulting in short and long term debilitating effects of the disease.
+In particular, the market for Brittle diabetes represents a significant subpopulation of diabetic patients that could be addressed by Sernova's approved products - depending on receiving final clearance from regulatory authorities following completion of clinical studies.
+Brittle diabetes, in which patients haver hypoglycemia unawareness, affects about 17% of people with T1D according to diabetesnet.com.

+The primary treatment for of T1D is insulin injections by needle or insulin pump.
+The life of a person with diabetes is consumed with the constant attempt to control blood sugar levels to minimize both the acute effects of hypoglycemia and severe long-term effects of diabetes, which include heart and kidney disease, blindness, and amputations.
+There is a critical need to improve the treatment of people with diabetes and to improve the quality of life of these individuals.
+Sernova believes its Cell Pouch System technologies may provide a significant improvement in the quality of life of these individuals as well as an improvement in the efficacy and reduction of diabetes-related side effects in these people relative to the current standard of care of insulin by needle injection or pump.
+The goal of the cell therapy approach for T1D is to replace the insulin-producing cells of people with diabetes that have been lost from the pancreas and to transplant them into a retrievable vascularized device to produce insulin and other needed regulatory hormones to improve the quality of life of patients with the ultimate goal to return blood sugar status to a healthy state.
+Our goal is to provide people with T1D with improvement in control of their diabetes and ultimately a 'functional cure' to this disease.

-Our most advanced research program involves the clinical development and validation of the Cell Pouch and cell therapy technologies for the treatment of patients with T1D who suffer from severe life-threatening hypoglycemia unawareness.
-Currently, portal vein transplantation is a first-generation cell therapy approach that involves the transplantation of pancreatic donor islets, often from multiple donors, which are infused into a patient's portal vein in the liver, followed by administration of systemic immunosuppressive drugs to inhibit rejection of the transplant.
-The portal vein transplantation, a research application, is the only alternative cell therapy treatment available for these patients as insulin injections do not treat the severe hypoglycemic episodes.
+Our most advanced development program involves the clinical development and validation of the Cell Pouch System for the treatment of people with T1D who suffer from unstable diabetes and severe lifethreatening hypoglycemia unawareness (also known as 'brittle diabetes').
+The current cell therapy treatment for portal vein transplantation, is transplantation of donor islets in the portal vein of the patient's liver.
+This first-generation cell therapy approach, which involves the transplantation of pancreatic donor islets, often from multiple donors, into a patient's portal vein in which islets lodge in the microvasculature of the liver.
+Life-long systemic immunosuppressive drugs are required to inhibit rejection of the transplant.
+A portal vein transplantation is currently the only cell therapy treatment available for these diabetic patients as only a cell therapy approach can treat the severe hypoglycemic episodes as insulin therapy does not provide adequate therapeutic benefit.

-It is encouraging that islet cell transplantation, even into the portal vein in humans, when considered a first step proof-of-concept for diabetes cell therapy treatment, showed some positive outcomes for patients with diabetes.
-These positive effects show the potential of a cell therapy for diabetes.
+It is encouraging that islet cell transplantation, even into the portal vein in humans, when considered a first step proof-of-concept for diabetes cell therapy treatment has shown some positive outcomes for diabetic patients.
+These positive effects demonstrate the potential of a cell therapy treatment approach for diabetes.